pratikbin/pratikbin/README.md

 - 🔭 I’m currently learning GitOps
 - 👯 I’m looking to collaborate with other contributors
 - 🥅 2020 Goals: Learn and Apply as much as possible.
-- ⚡ Fun fact: Huge Content consumer, any Mid-to-High Tech-YouTuber is in my feed
+- ⚡ Fun fact: Huge Youtube Tech Content consumer,

 ### Connect with me: